HenrikEckermann/website/mysite/main/templates/stats/linear_regression/linear_r.md

 The standard deviation of the errors of our estimations (RSE) is slightly higher than the standard deviation of the distribution of our residuals $\sigma$ because our model is only an estimation of the true regression line.
 When we predict values, then the deviation from the true line should lie roughly 68% within $|\sigma|$.

 #### 9. Linear transformations
 Linear tranformations do not affect the fit or the predictions in linear regression (though they can do so in  multilevel models).
 But they can improve interpretability of the model.
 E.g. it can make sense to change income by dividing it by 10.000 or age by dividing it by 10.
 Standardizing  the variable allows interpreting the intercept as the mean outcome when all predictors are at their mean. @Gelman2007 advices to divide by 2SD under certain circumstances because then the coefficients can better be compared with those for binary inputs.
 Centering the variable makes the interpretation easier when we include interactions in our model: Each main effect corresponds to the difference in the outcome when the other inputs are at their average.
 In a model with one continuous predictor, standardizing both outcome and the predictor makes the slope the correlation between the two variables.
-Generally with two continuous predictors $b= r*\fract{\sigma_y}{\sigma_x}$.
+Generally with two continuous predictors $b= r*\frac{\sigma_y}{\sigma_x}$.
 In consequence, when the slope is > 1, then this means that the variance of y is greater than the variance of x.

 #### 10. Other Transformations